LienBosmans/stack-t/README.md

 dbt build
 ```

-If all models run succesfully, you can use a database manager (f.e.
+If all models run successfully, you can use a database manager (f.e.
 DBeaver) to view the tables inside your DuckDB database `dev.duckdb`.
 The overview tables about your event log are located inside the `mart` schema.

 You can use the instructions on the DuckDB website to download and install DBeaver: https://duckdb.org/docs/guides/sql_editors/dbeaver.html.

-## Possible issues and work-arounds
+## Possible issues and workarounds

 ### Mismatch Type Error